XieConnect/CircuitService/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-*** Instructions

-Type "ant archive" to compile the code.

-To run the hamming distance application, type

-   ant runhamming

-It invokes the "runhamming" bash script to run both the server and the client.
-The output goes to the file results/hammingserverout.

-To run the Levenshtein distance application, type

-   ant runlevenshtein

-Similarly, the output goes to the file results/levenshteinserverout.

-To run the Smith-Waterman application, type

-   ant runsw

-Similarly, the output goes to the file results/swserverout.

-To run the secure AES, type

-   ant runaes

-Similarly, the output goes to the file results/aesserverout.